m-shilpa/EVA4/Session 15/README.md

 ## Data Augmentations:
 The augmentations I applied to the dataset are:
-* Fg-Bg and Bg – Resize(to 64x64), Cutout,Normalize,ToTensor
+* Fg-Bg and Bg – Resize(from 224x224 to 64x64), Cutout,Normalize,ToTensor
 * Mask,depth – Resize,ToTensor
 * The other augmentations I tried were RandomContrast and ToGray.
 These did not increase performance of the network and in fact increased the loss.
+* I had to resize my images since bigger size images needed more memory and reducing the batch size to make this possible would increase training time.
+So i resized my images to 64x64.
-* I didn’t apply much augmentation to the input images since we have to do depth estimation of the entire image.
-So distortions in the input image might affect the depth images prediction.
+* I didn’t apply much augmentation to the input images.
+Augmentations like scaling, cropping could not be applied since we have to do depth estimation of the entire image.
+Other distortions in the input image might also affect the depth images prediction.

-## Building the DNN Model :
+## Jouney towards building the final DNN Model :

 * Initially i started off going through articles related to segmentation, like what models are used, how they are trained, what loss is used, how accuracy is calculated.
-Here I came across unet which was mentioned in many of the websites.
+* I had many doubts like how an image can be genrated from the dnn since till now we were only predicting labels, how loss is propagated backward, how to give 2 inputs to the model should it be given separately or concatenated, what model to use...
+* While going through many articles i came across siamese network which took two images as input and gave the differnece between the two input images as the output.
+So this network have a 'Y'-like architecture.
+Since the input to my model was also fg-bg and bg images i thought fg_bg - bg would give me the fg image.
+So i wanted to try this architecture.
+But before this i manually tried doing the fg_bg -bg calculation and the output was not the fg but a mess which had not even a little essence of the original images.
+So dropped the idea.
+* Next i thought of implementing a network like the region proposal network in mask-rcnn.
+Mask-rcnn produced two outputs, the bounding boxes and the mask.
+The RPN produced feature-rich output that it could be used to prdict masks too.
+In a similar way i thought of producing depth images too from the RPN.
+When i started building the model, there were a lot of confusions like how many layers, number of channels etc and the deadline was coming near too.
+* With a lot of these ideas and confusions i simply tried resnet18 to see what would be the result.
+I tried it for both depth and mask.
+To my surprise the masks predicted was fine but the depth images were bad but not as much as what i had imagined.
-So I decided to try using unet as my architecture for predicting masks.
-The monocular depth estimation model which was used to generate our ground truth depth images used an encoder-decoder architecture similar to unet.
-So i decided to try using unet for predicting depth images too.
+* The monocular depth estimation model which was used to generate our ground truth depth images used an encoder-decoder architecture.So i tried an encoder-decoder architecture for the depth.
+The performance was good.
-* First i implemented a separate architecture for predicting each of the depth and mask images.
-I built a single unet architecture but trained individually for the depth and mask.
-This I tried to check if my model works for the dataset.
-* I heavily used tensorBoard while building my model to check for the correctness of the connections.
+* At this point, i got a clearer idea of things and lot less confusions.
+* For building the model TensorBoard helped me a lot.
+I could clearly see all the layers and their connections in tensorboard allowing me to check and correct my mistakes.
+* Next i combined both the models and trained them in a desire to see pretty good results.
+But the end result was good depth images but completely nothing for the mask.
+This i suppose was due to the way loss was backpropagated.
+* So i thought of trying the encoder-decoder network even to the mask.
+* While browsing through many I came across unet which was mentioned in many of the websites but till then i couldn't try it due to time constraints.
+But later when the assignment submission date got postponed, i decided to try unet.
+* So finally i built my unet architecture with 11 lakh parameters.

 <h2><a href='https://github.com/mshilpaa/EVA4/blob/master/Session%2015/eva_files/dnn_architecture.py'>Architecture Details:</a> </h2>